Dallinger/Dallinger/docs/source/index.rst

-Wallace
+Dallinger
 ~~~~~~~

-Wallace is a platform for conducting research on experimental cultural
+Dallinger is a platform for conducting research on experimental cultural
 evolution.
-Its namesake is Alfred Russel Wallace, a British naturalist
+Its namesake is Alfred Russel Dallinger, a British naturalist
 and the oft-ignored co-discoverer of evolution by natural selection.
 You
-can use Wallace to create new experiments or to reproduce existing
+can use Dallinger to create new experiments or to reproduce existing
 experiments.

 .. toctree::
     :maxdepth: 1
     :caption: User Documentation

-    installing_wallace_for_users
+    installing_dallinger_for_users
-    wallace_with_anaconda
+    dallinger_with_anaconda
-    developing_wallace_setup_guide
+    developing_dallinger_setup_guide
     aws_etc_keys
-    demoing_wallace
+    demoing_dallinger
-    learning_to_use_wallace
+    learning_to_use_dallinger
     required_experimental_files
     monitoring_a_live_experiment
     postico_and_postgres